MBSck/Universum-Sim/README.md

 # Advanced Python Course Project
-Final project of the Python Class, that simulates the movement of planetary bodies
+Final project of the advanced Python-Class.
+Simulates the movement of planetary bodies